Unbesteveable/utxo-live/README.md

    Note: you might already have these installed, but running the command won't hurt anything

-10. If 5-10 minutes have passed, check that the utxo dump is completed.
+10. If ten minutes have passed, check that the utxo dump is completed.
 Do this in two ways:

    * Check that the file no longer has `.incomplete` after `xxxxxx.dat`
    * Check that the Bitcoin Core console displays the results of the dump as something like:

+11.